 Personal property of students is not covered by University insurance.
 Students should carry their own insurance protection against loss or damage to their personal property (through parent's homeowner insurance or renters insurance).
 CWRU partners with GradGuard Renter's Insurance.

 Yes, laundry facilities are provided in every residence hall.
 Laundry is included in the room rate.
 No more need to bring quarters for laundry!
 All washing machines are high-efficiency front-loading Maytag™ Neptune™ machines.
 We would highly recommend that you bring high-efficiency detergent (look for the "he" on the bottle).

 All machines are also equipped with Laundryview, a program where you can go online via the housing website and check the availability of washers and dryers.
 Click here for more information.

-The area office is located in the center of each residential area.
-Staffed by full-time administrative staff as well as part-time student assistants, it's where you'll pick up packages and mail, get keys, drop off and pick up laundry and dry cleaning, purchase stamps, send faxes, and obtain information on a wide range of topics.
+The area offices are located on each side of campus, in the North and South Residential Area.
+Staffed by full-time administrative staff as well as part-time student assistants, it's where you'll pick up packages and mail, check-in, get keys, drop off and pick up dry cleaning, purchase stamps, send faxes, and obtain information on a wide range of topics.

 We recommend that you hang items with 3M removable item (hooks, picture hangers, etc) or blue painter's tape.
 No nails or other type of tape are allowed.

 Wallpaper, contact paper, borders, paneling, waterbeds, removal of university furniture, and painting over varnished surfaces are not allowed.

 In the North Residential Village, mail will be sorted and kept on file at the Residential Area Office, in Wade Commons.
 To receive your postal mail, bring your student ID to the office.
 The exceptions to this are The Triangle Apartments and PMA apartments, where mail will continue to be delivered directly to these facilities.